Jestersly/Trade_Tool_Treasury/README.md

 ### In this Overview you can see different Informations:

 **🕰️Time Parameters🕰️**
-- At wich point in time you started the program
+- At which point in time you started the program
 - At which point in time the last Trade or Liquidation was recognized
 - how long the program is running

 **🎣Trade Parameters🎣**
 - Total Trades
 - Total amount of Long-Trades and the total USD size of them
-- Total amount of Short-Trades and the total USd size of them
+- Total amount of Short-Trades and the total USD size of them
-- In which magnitude the Trades where made
+- In which magnitude were the Trades where made
 - difference between Long-Trades and Short-Trades
-- average amount of Trades in a specified interval
+- the average amount of Trades in a specified interval
 - average USD size of Trades in a specified interval

 **🌊Liquidation Parameters🌊**
 - Total Liquidations
 - Total amount of Take-Profit-Liquidations and the total USD size of them
-- Total amount of Stop-Loss-Liquidations and the total USd size of them
+- Total amount of Stop-Loss-Liquidations and the total USD size of them
-- In which magnitude the Liquidations where made
+- In which magnitude were the Liquidations where made
-- difference between Take-Profit-Liquidations and Stop-Loss-Liquidations
+- the difference between Take-Profit-Liquidations and Stop-Loss-Liquidations
-- average amount of Liquidations in a specified interval
+- the average amount of Liquidations in a specified interval
 - average USD size of Liquidations in a specified interval